ShayHill/todoist_bot/README.md

 # Todoist auto labeling

-> This is my original REST implementation.
-Does everything is says on the tin.
-No issues except that I needed some of the sync functionality to use the core in another project.

 This is a partial replacement for the wonderful [Autodoist](https://github.com/Hoffelhas/autodoist) app by [Hoffelhas](https://github.com/Hoffelhas).
 Changes to the Todoist API temporarily broke [Autodoist](https://github.com/Hoffelhas/autodoist).
 I wrote this to keep "next_action" alive while [Autodoist](https://github.com/Hoffelhas/autodoist) was down and as an example for [an article on building and hosting a "bot"](https://www.foundationsafety.com/deploy-your-first-baby-bot-on-heroku).

 > [Hoffelhas](https://github.com/Hoffelhas) has since restored [Autodoist](https://github.com/Hoffelhas/autodoist) to its former glory.
 This project works, and I will continue to use and maintain it, but in your shoes I'd probably defer to the [Lindy Rule](https://en.wikipedia.org/wiki/Lindy_effect) and go with [Autodoist](https://github.com/Hoffelhas/autodoist), the more established project.